boc-tothefuture/openhab-jruby/docs/usage/misc/comparisons.md

 ## Type Comparisons

-Some OpenHAB item types can accept different command types.
+Some openHAB item types can accept different command types.
 For example, a {DimmerItem} can accept a command with an {OnOffType}, {IncreaseDecreaseType} or a {PercentType}.
 However, ultimately an item only stores its state in its native type, e.g. a {DimmerItem DimmerItems}'s native type is {PercentType}.